demystifyfp/demystifyfp/content/fsharp/series/fstweet/posting-new-tweet.md

 ## Revisiting AsyncResult to WebPart Transformation

-In all the places to transform `AsyncResult` to `WebPart` we were using the following functions
+In all the places to transform `AsyncResult` to `WebPart`, we were using the following functions

 ```fsharp
 // FsTweet.Web/Wall.fs